CORS Filter

 HTTP request tagging

-Each filtered HTTP request is tagged to provide optional CORS-related information to downstream handlers (other filters or the target resource).
+Each filtered HTTP request can be tagged to provide optional CORS-related information to downstream handlers (other filters or the target resource).

 Applied tags: